 Milestones and Program Requirements for ECE PhD students

 The ECE PhD Qualifying Exam tests students' knowledge of fundamental concepts and assesses their basic research skills.
 The exam consists of two parts: an in-class written technical qualifying exam (TQE), and a research qualifying exam (RQE).
 Students must pass the Technical Qualifying Exam (TQE) and the Research Qualifying Exam (RQE).
 After a student has passed the TQE, and has taken the RQE, the ECE PhD Committee reviews the exam results, the student's transcript, and a letter of recommendation from the student's advisor.
 Based on this information, the PhD Committee determines whether the student is qualified for the PhD program.
 A qualified student will proceed to choose a thesis advisor.
-A student who is judged unqualified by the committee may appeal the decision by submitting a clearly written self evident rebuttal to the department chair.

 After completing coursework requirements students take an oral research competency exam to demonstrate their preparation for dissertation research.
 The exam consists of a presentation of the dissertation proposal followed by an oral exam.
 The exam is administered by the student's dissertation committee.